Coping with grief at Christmas

 While death is inevitable, it’s a topic we very often shy away from, as award-winning journalist and author Poorna Bell knows only too well.

 After losing her husband, Rob, to suicide, Poorna wrote her memoir Chase the Rainbow, which documents Rob’s death and investigates more widely suicide and addiction.
-Her latest memoir, In Search of Silence, offers a more personal and philosophical exploration of life and death.
+Her memoir, In Search of Silence, offers a more personal and philosophical exploration of life and death.

 She joins us here to share her advice for navigating the aftermath of loss during the festive period, along with some tips for what to do if you’re supporting a grieving loved one.